thanpolas/logality/README.md

 ## Initial Configuration

-Logality requires to be initialized and configured once, then use the instance throughout your application.
-You may configure Logality during instantiation, find bellow the configuration options:
+**Important!** Logality requires to be initialized and configured once, then use the instance throughout your application.
+You can configure Logality during instantiation, find the configuration options bellow:

-* `appName` {string} **REQUIRED** An arbitrary string to uniquely identify the service.
+* `appName` {string} An arbitrary string to uniquely identify the service.
 * `wstream` {Stream} A writeable stream to output logging, default is stdout.
 * `prettyPrint` {boolean} If true will format and prettify the event and